A Systematic Performance Analysis of Deep Perceptual Loss Networks: Breaking Transfer Learning Conventions: Benchmarks

 \section{Benchmarks}

-In order to evaluate the effects of loss networks with different pretrained architectures and feature extraction points this work uses the experiments of four papers as benchmarks.
+In order to evaluate the effects of loss networks with different pretrained architectures and feature extraction layers this work uses one benchmark each from the application areas of image similarity, image synthesis and transformation, pixel-level prediction, and image embedding.
+The four benchmarks cover the most common applications of loss networks in each area; perceptual similarity (Benchmark~1), super-resolution transformation (Benchmark~2), image segmentation (Benchmark~3), and autoencoding (Benchmark~4).
+The four benchmarks are based on the experiments from \textit{The Unreasonable Effectiveness of Deep Features as a Perceptual Metric}~\cite{zhang2018unreasonable} (Benchmark~1), \textit{Perceptual Losses for Real-Time Style Transfer and Super-Resolution}~\cite{johnson2016perceptual} (Benchmark~2), \textit{Beyond the Pixel-Wise Loss for Topology-Aware Delineation}~\cite{mosinska2018beyond} (Benchmark~3), and \textit{Pretraining Image Encoders without Reconstruction via Feature Prediction Loss}~\cite{pihlgren2021pretraining} (Benchmark~4).
 The benchmark experiments are run with each of the loss networks and the performance scores of those experiments are collected.
-These scores are used to observe how different attributes of the loss networks affect the downstream performance across different tasks.
-These observations can be used used as a starting point for an in-depth analysis of what attributes make a good loss network. urllib.error.URLError: <urlopen error [Errno 111] Connection refused> The four benchmarks are based on the experiments from \textit{The Unreasonable Effectiveness of Deep Features as a Perceptual Metric}~\cite{zhang2018unreasonable} (Benchmark~1), \textit{Perceptual Losses for Real-Time Style Transfer and Super-Resolution}~\cite{johnson2016perceptual} (Benchmark~2), \textit{Beyond the Pixel-Wise Loss for Topology-Aware Delineation}~\cite{mosinska2018beyond} (Benchmark~3), and \textit{Pretraining Image Encoders without Reconstruction via Feature Prediction Loss}~\cite{pihlgren2021pretraining} (Benchmark~4).
-The four benchmarks cover different applications of loss networks; perceptual similarity (Benchmark~1), super-resolution transformation (Benchmark~2), image segmentation (Benchmark~3), and autoencoding (Benchmark~4).
+These scores are used to analyze how different attributes of the loss networks affect the downstream performance across different tasks.

 The specific experiments selected for the benchmarks were based on three criteria; (i) diversity of applications, (ii) ease of implementation, and (iii) popularity.
-The four benchmarks are taken from different categories of applications to give coverage of the diversity of the field; similarity metrics (Benchmark~1), image synthesis and transformation (Benchmark~2), pixel-labelling (Benchmark~3), and feature learning (Benchmark~4).
 All four works had preexisting implementations and were decided to be easy to adapt for the evaluation in this work.
-As some of the authors had worked with Benchmark~4 prior, this implementation was already well understood and adapted for these experiments.
-Benchmark~1 and~2 both have had a significant impact with citations in the thousands.
-While Benchmark~3 and~4 do not boast as many citations they have been referenced plenty, especially considering that they represent less popular application categories than the other two.
+As some of the authors had previously worked with Benchmark~4, this implementation was already well understood and adapted for these experiments.
+Benchmarks~1 and~2 both have had a significant impact with citations in the thousands.
+While Benchmarks~3 and~4 do not boast as many citations they have been referenced plenty, especially considering that they represent less popular application areas than the other two.